MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 # Radiology terminology into layperson terms

+# Introduction
+The problem-space was to translate radiology reports into layperson summaries.
+To do this, we will train a pretrained encoder-decoder LLM, specifically Flan-t5 with large amounts of data

+# Flan-T5 Architecture

+# Task

+# Python Script Structure

+# Dependencies
+transformers (version 4.57.1)
+datasets (version 4.3.0)
+accelerate (version 1.11.0)
+evaluate (version 0.4.6)
+bitsandbytes(version 0.48.2)
+peft (version 0.17.1)
+rouge_scores (version 0.1.2)
+nltk (version 3.9.2)

+# Installation

+# Training

+# Results

+# Running the program

+# Reference

+The use of Generative AI like Gemini and ChatGPT have been used for the learning process and code inspiration of this project

 Fine tune a pretrained encoder-decoder LLM such as T5 [19] or FLAN-T5 , or decoder-only LLM such as GPT-2 , to translate expert radiology reports into layperson summaries using the BioLaySumm dataset [Subtask 2.1 of ACL 2025 BioLaySumm workshop].
 Evaluate on a held-out test split using
 ROUGE Scores (rouge1, rouge2, rougeL, rougeLsum).
 In your report, include model and parameter count,